devjacjef/PHP-Project-Template/README.md

-# Jack's PHP Project Template
+# devjacjef

 *God, hell must really have frozen over for Jack to be coding in PHP.*

 ## README.md

-This template is just a basic example of a 'well-structured' plain PHP project.
-At the time of writing this, I do not plan to use any dependencies/frameworks as I want to better engage with the language.
-The purpose of this project is to demonstrate a good grasp of different subjects within Web Development.
+This is the code for my own personal website.
+I've allowed the code to be public on GitHub for anyone curious as to how I built my own website.
+Currently, I am only using features revealed to me by the standard PHP language and do not have plans to implement any third party dependencies.
+The goal is to better engage with PHP with the aspiration of becoming a backend developer.

-**Code should be commented to show a good grasp of the subject and an overall understanding of what I am making.**
+**Code should be commented as to help understand what I have implemented**.

 ## Directory Structure